alm-tools/alm/docs/features/typescript.md

 # JavaScript Emit

 As soon as you edit a TypeScript file we do an intelligent emit of the expected JavaScript.
-We also to a full emit check on initial project load.
+We also to a full emit check whenever an active TypeScript project is set.

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/emit.gif)